davidro/swiss-tournament/README.md

 - and python code to query this data and determine the winners of various games

 To run this project start by creating a database and import tournament.sql to create schema.
-Look at the tournament.sql comments for mor instructions.
+Look at the tournament.sql comments for more instructions.